Secondary schools and colleges

 Interested in engineering but not sure which type of engineering is your cup of tea?
 Our Raising Aspirations days help Key Stage 5 students understand the differences between Mechanical, Aerospace and Civil Engineering, and demonstrates how a degree in Engineering can lead on to many exciting careers.

 This event is divided into three exciting days.
-On the first day, a University of Manchester member of staff will visit the college or sixth form to present on careers in engineering and studying at the School of MACE, followed by an introductory activity.
+On the first day, a University of Manchester member of staff will visit the college or sixth form to present on careers in engineering and studying at the Department of MACE, followed by an introductory activity.
 The students will then visit the university twice and take part in a range of activities from our three disciplines to get an idea of what it’s like to study Engineering at The University of Manchester.